 shows that the graph A is sonic log data and graph B is sonic porosity.
-Table 3.1 shows interval transit time of the matrix and fresh water which used to determine sonic porosity.
+Table 3.1 shows the interval transit time of the matrix and fresh water which was used to determine sonic porosity.

 Figure 3.1 illustrates sonic log (blue curve) in (us/ft) units and sonic porosity (Green Curve) presented as percentages.
 The sonic porosity has been derived from the Sonic Log.